conorwalsh/doat/README.md

 * 0.8
     * First beta release of DOAT, testing and validation still in progress (>95% code complete)
     * Will become the release candidate after full testing and validation
+    * Beta Release
 * <0.8
     * Un-versioned development of DOAT
     * Changes pre-beta can be seen in commit history
+* minimumviableproduct
+    * First version of DOAT that had the initial working main DOAT functions
+    * Alpha Release
-* proofofconcept (see branch)
+* proofofconcept
     * This was the initial PoC for DOAT to prove that the concept was possible

 ## Meta